 Not all amplifiers rated at the same power have the same actual power.
-If a manufacturer rates an amp with a maximum power of 500 watts, what exactly does that mean?
-It could run for 3 minutes before it goes up in smoke, or it could run all day long effortlessly.
+If a manufacturer rates an amp with a maximum power of 200 watts, what exactly does that mean?
+It could run for 30 minutes before it goes up in smoke, or it could run all day long effortlessly.
 It depends on the quality, size and design of the amplifier and its components.
-The size of the amplifiers internal power supply, the type & quantity of transistors that are used in the output stage, along with solid construction will have a major effect on manufacturing cost.
+The size of the amplifiers internal power supply, the type of transistors and numbers that are used in the output stage will have a major effect on manufacturing cost.

 A cheap amplifier may be designed to last a few years before it dies.
-It may cost more than its worth to give it an overhaul.
 In essence you get what you pay for.
-Your M-300 is built to last for a very long time running day after day at continuous high power levels.
-From AC input to speaker output the M-300 has more than adequate components to deliver pure power to your speakers with sonic purity.
+Your M-500 is built to last for a very long time running day after day at continuous high power levels.
+From AC input to speaker output the M-500 has more than adequate components to deliver pure power to your speakers.

-Taking care of your M-300
+Taking care of your M-500

-The M-300 will give years and probably decades of reliable service if it is cared for.
+The M-500 will give years of reliable service if it is cared for.

-Use a cover or road case when transporting or storing the amplifier.

-The M-300 was built to be as rugged as possible.
+Use the included cover or road case when transporting or storing the amplifier.
+The M-500 was built to be as rugged as possible.
 However you should handle it with care.
 Keep it away from moisture, heat and dust.
 Clean with a soft damp cloth such as a moist towel.
 Do not use chemicals or solvents to clean it.